 What Should You Do If You’ve Been Accused?

 If you are ever accused of or arrested for any crime whatsoever, including cyberbullying, your first step should always be to get in touch with reputable criminal defense attorneys who can help guide you through your legal proceedings, and ensure your best interests are preserved.
-If you’re not sure who to call, just know, our revered attorneys at The Law Offices of Daniel J. Harris, P.C. are always here for you.
+If you’re not sure who to call, just know, our revered attorneys at Harris Law are always here for you.
 Call 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.